 A: All UCSC students have a number of advisers to help them navigate through the university, choose a major that is right for them, and graduate on time.
 Advisers include college advisers, college preceptors, and program, major, and department advisers.
 An introduction to advising for new students (both frosh and transfers) can be found on UCSC's advising web site.

 In addition, all freshmen are required to take a small, writing-intensive core course, which is offered by their residential college.
 The core courses are an excellent introduction to college-level reading and writing skills and are also a way to build a community within your college during your first quarter at UCSC.
 For information about the core courses, please start at the Residential Colleges homepage and click on the links for the 10 residential colleges.

-A: UC Santa Cruz offers a variety of honors and enrichment programs, including a first-year honors program; departmental and division honors and intensive programs; college honors; field studies and internships; international, national, statewide, and UC-wide honor societies; intensive programs of study, and other campuswide programs.
+A: UC Santa Cruz offers a variety of honors and enrichment programs, including the UCSC Scholars Program; departmental and division honors and intensive programs; college honors; field studies and internships; international, national, statewide, and UC-wide honor societies; intensive programs of study, and other campuswide programs.